Kitchen Renovation: The Best Contractors and Designers

 When you take a step back and think of all the different elements you have to store in the kitchen, you notice that organization is essential.
 You will need to arrange your work space.
 You should be sure to have enough space between the sink and the walls, the cooktop and the worktop.
 The kitchen contractors we will refer to you will work with you to determine the layout of these areas and assure materials will be chosen according to your taste, budget and the practical use of the space.

 Kitchen cabinet materials

 If you are a chef at heart, your workspace should be functional and resistant.
 For cabinets, a multitude of materials are available to you.
-From thermoplastic to melamine to polyester and wood, you'll be spoiled for choice with your kitchen cabinets.
+From melamine to polyester and wood, you'll be spoiled for choice with your kitchen cabinets.

 If you opt for wooden cabinets, allow for a substantial budget.
 Wood, a high-end material, will cost you more.
 Another less expensive option is a wood veneer for your cabinet doors.
-Here again, materials such as melamine or thermoplastic can perfectly reproduce various types of finish.
+Here again, materials such as melamine or polyester can perfectly reproduce various types of finish.

 These materials have improved over time and come in many colours and textures that will work with your style.
 And don't forget that, in addition to the finishing, you can choose from a variety of storage types.
 From the side drawer for pots to spice drawers, you will be able to create custom cabinets to suit your needs and those of your family.

 |Kitchen cabinet material||Average price (materials, labour & installation)|